opensoars/portfolio/me.md

 Besides all the tech stuff: I'm in my early twenties, I'm social, I love nature, travelling and (creating) music.
 Currently im located in the Netherlands.

 Here's a picture of me which I used whilst experimenting with fragment shaders.
 The shader used on this image was used to make videos look like an oldschool movie.
-The effects of the shader were imitating materialilstic imperfections due to for example dust particles.
+The effects of the shader were imitating video tape imperfections due to for example dust particles.

 {:.me}
 ![me-shaders](/portfolio/assets/img/me-shaders.jpg)